pramsey/crunchyblog/crypto/index.md

 -----END PGP MESSAGE-----
 ```

-Because it's a standard you can copy and paste it into a file (hint: "test.gpg") and decrypt it using [Gnu Privacy Guard](https://gnupg.org/) (GPG).
+Because the amored ciphertext is in a standard PGP format you can copy and paste it into a file (hint: "poem.gpg") and decrypt it using [Gnu Privacy Guard](https://gnupg.org/) (GPG).

 ```
-gpg --output test.txt test.gpg
+gpg --output peom.txt poem.gpg
 ```

 Note that we don't even have to tell GPG what encryption scheme we used -- it's all encoded in the armor.
 Just give it the password (hint: "mypassword") and it spits out the original poem.